Actors

 The Little Things Compensation

 According to a 2021 Variety article, Washington earned $40 million from The Little Things.
 He was initially set to receive an upfront salary for the film plus an additional percentage of the backend profits.
 However, Warner Bros. decided to debut all their movies during the pandemic on HBO Max and in theaters simultaneously, knowing that box office numbers would be significantly lower than usual.
-Denzel was paid a reported $40 million to compensate for the low backend.
+Denzel was reportedly paid $40 million to compensate for the low backend.

 Highest-Grossing Movies